MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/upgradeguide200219.md

 # Upgrade guide for 0.7.190918 -> 0.7.200220

-The new release of cpp Gsdk will contain a some breaking changes, detailed later in the document.
-The primary goal for these changes is to maintain thread safety.
-The un-fixed implementation would allow a thread to alter a dictionary while another thread read it, causing exceptions.
+The 0.7.200220 release of the GSDK for C++ contains breaking changes.
+The primary change in this update is provide thread safety.
+Previous implementations allowed a thread to alter a dictionary while another thread read it which caused errors and raised exceptions.
+This topic provides detailed instructions on the steps you must take to update your code when you update to current release.

-The PR itself has a thorough explanation of all changes (here)[https://github.com/PlayFab/gsdk/pull/43/].
+The PR contains a detailed explanation of the changes: [c++ change for thread safety #43](https://github.com/PlayFab/gsdk/pull/43/)

-Most customers will only be affected by 3 very minor breaking changes in this PR.
-Nearly all customers will need to change 1 or 2 lines of code, but very few customers should need to change more.
-The upgrade guide below should cover all possible changes required for even the most obscure breaking changes.
+Most customers are only affected by 3 very minor breaking changes in this release.
+Nearly all customers will need to change 1 or 2 lines of code, but very few customers might need to change more.
+The upgrade guide below cover all of the possible changes required for even the most obscure breaking changes.

 ## Upgrade instructions - Affects most/all customers

-All customers will need to update how they treat the returned value of the following methods:
+The following methods have been updated to return an object instead of a reference:
 1. `GSDK::getConfigSettings()`
 2. `GSDK::getLogsDirectory()`
 3. `GSDK::getSharedContentDirectory()`

-* All customers should change the expected return value from references to objects:
+* You must update your code as follows to accept the returned object:

     `GSDK::getConfigSettings()`
     * Old: ```const std::unordered_map<std::string, std::string>& config = GSDK::getConfigSettings();```